bayyangjie/Data-Warehouse-Project/README.md

 ## 🚀 Project Requirements

+### Building the Data Warehouse

-### Objective
+#### Objective
 Create a data warehouse using MS SQL server to consolidate the sales data for reporting and decision-making.

-### Specifications
+#### Specifications
-Data Sources: The source data pertains to ERP and CRM information and is imported in CSV file format.
+* [Data Sources](https://github.com/bayyangjie/Data-Warehouse-Project/tree/main/datasets): The source data pertains to ERP and CRM information and is imported in CSV file format.

-Data quality: The imported data undergoes data cleaning to ensure accuracy of analysis
+* Data quality: The imported data undergoes data cleaning and transformations to ensure data consistency and accuracy of the analysis

-Integration: Combination of the ERP and CRM data into a single data model to understand relationships between the tables
+* Integration: Combination of the ERP and CRM data into a single [data model](https://github.com/bayyangjie/Data-Warehouse-Project/blob/main/docs/Data_Integration_Model.drawio.png?raw=true) to understand relationships between the tables

 ## 🛠️ Tools used
-Draw.io: Design data architecture, models, flows, and diagrams.

-MS SQL: GUI for managing and interacting with databases.
+* SQL Server Management Studio (SSMS): GUI for managing and interacting with databases.

-Github: Code documentation and description of different phases of the Data Warehouse creation.
+* Github: Code documentation and description of different phases of the Data Warehouse creation.
+* Draw.io: Design data architecture, models, flows, and diagrams.